sifatanindho/edm-2025-mmla-submission/README.md

 Finally, we ran ```python scripts/reports_by_participants.py``` to generate the reports for each participant in order to ensure no single participant skewed the results.

 All collected data is removed from this repository.
-Please contact sifatul.anindho@colostate.edu if you want to use our data under the terms of conditions the participants consented to.
+Please contact sifatul.anindho@colostate.edu if you want to use our data under the terms and conditions the participants consented to.

 ## Requirements